minprog/programming-v/30 Problem Sets/001 Problem Set 0/10 Problem Set 0.md

 ## Specifications

 You can choose to do the normal edition or the hacker edition of this problem set.
-If you've started doing the normal edition.
+If you've started doing the normal edition, and you finish quickly, have a go at the hacker edition!

 * [Download Scratch](http://scratch.mit.edu/scratch_1.4/)
 * [Download Normal edition (.PDF)](pset0.pdf)